TashaWolff/TOPLandingPage/README.md

 # TOPLandingPage
-This is a work in progress that will be a landing page to showcase the layout skills I have learned so far.
+This is a project from <a href="https://www.theodinproject.com/">The Odin Project course</a>.

 Made with HTML and CSS.

-Live link coming soon <3
+<a href="https://tashawolff.github.io/TOPLandingPage/">View the project!</a>